-Are available online via OWL.
+The remaining readings are available online via OWL.

 Over the course of the semester, students will be EXPECTED to attend the occasional lecture and event outside of our regular class time.
+These are inherent and critical aspects of our course and to be treated with the same seriousness and consideration as regular class time.